 Shaking off dirt and mud

-Gently beat dirt off the fibres
+Gently beat dirt out of the fibres

 Use a vacuum for a final, general clean

-Once the loose dust and debris has been shaken off, remove any remaining embedded dirt with a vacuum cleaner.
-Use a lower setting and a brush or nozzle attachment to dislodge debris below the surface and avoid pulling too many fibres loose.
+Once the loose dust and debris have been shaken off and beaten free, remove any remaining embedded loose dirt and stones with a vacuum cleaner.
+Use a lower setting and for printed mats and avoid using the brush or carpet setting, which can aggressively brush and wear the design.

 Cleaning a coir doormat with water

-Use a brush and warm water to scrub the surface gently and reach the layers below.
+Should the mat need more, or deeper cleaning, you can use warm water, a stiff-bristled brush, and a gentle natural cleaning agent.
+A biologically friendly soap like coconut soap is ideal.
+Using something like washing up liquid will work, but removes the natural oils which help protect your doormat’s bristles.
 Avoid harsh chemical detergents: coco coir is naturally sterile and antibacterial; there’s no need for pollutants.
 Chemicals can also be absorbed easily, which may cause discolouration or staining.

 Leave the mat for as long as necessary, then knock the powder from the mat into a bin and assess which of the previous cleaning processes are still needed.